Welcome to Optical Lattices

 If one of these laser beams is now collimated after passing through the atom cloud and retro-reflected on a mirror, the intensity and thus the trap-depth at the trap centre is doubled.
 But now a standing wave forms, with its first node at the surface of the retro-reflecting mirror.
 The interference pattern extends back to the atom cloud, producing an intensity modulation with a distance of half the laser wavelength between intensity maxima.
 A 2D or 3D lattice is formed by also retro-reflecting the other laser beams.
 The standing waves intersect and lattice sites are where all standing waves have an intensity maximum.
 Consider the oblate traps of one standing wave as parallel planes.
 Then two perpendicular groups of planes intersecting with each other form an array of cigar-shaped traps in a regular 2D lattice.
 A third group of parallel planes divide sthese 2D lattice sites into spherically symmetric traps arranged in a 3D optical lattice.

-Maybe you are already interested in stock forecasts using quantum physics.
+Maybe you are interested in stock forecasts or prognosis using quantum physics.